netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Dynatrace

-Dynatrace has 2 components that need to be deployed on-prem. **OneAgent** (their systems agents), and **ActiveGate** (a secure proxy that also provides synthetics tests execution, monitoring remote or cloud applications, like databases).
+Dynatrace has 2 components that need to be deployed on-prem. **OneAgent** (their systems agent), and **ActiveGate** (a secure proxy that also provides synthetics tests execution, monitoring remote or cloud applications, and more).

 ActiveGate can be used to route OneAgent traffic, monitor cloud environments and remote applications, and run synthetic monitors.

-It seems that Dynatrace saw the benefits for **running more powerful software at the edge**, and they have taken a few steps towards a more Netdata-like approach.
-The Netdata agent is a monitoring-in-a-box.
-It includes all the features to be a complete monitoring by itself, for both standalone systems, centralization points, synthetic tests execution, remote and cloud applications monitoring and dashboards access at the edge.
-At the same time when it is installed as a Netdata Parent (centralization point) it offers total internet isolation and offloading of production systems.

-Of course, Dynatrace has not yet integrated to their on-prem software all the features Netdata provides (for example, data are never stored on-prem and dashboards cannot be accessed locally), but it nice to see that they recognize the value of this approach and they work in this direction.

 After installation, Dynatrace agents do not need any local configuration.
 Everything is controlled centrally from Dynatrace.

 ### Datadog

-The core features of the Datadog agent need to configured on each server.
+The core features and data collection jobs of the Datadog agent need to configured on each server.
 Then additional configuration is needed centrally to enable modules specializing in certain applications or technologies.

 For isolating production systems from the internet, Datadog suggests to use an outbound web proxy.
-This provides some additional security, but still production systems connect to the internet.

 ### Instana